Lagrange point: History

-The three collinear Lagrange points (L1, L2, L3) were discovered by Leonhard Euler around 1750, a decade before Joseph-Louis Lagrange discovered the remaining two.
+The three collinear Lagrange points (L1, L2, L3) were discovered by the Swiss mathematician Leonhard Euler around 1750, a decade before the Italian-born Joseph-Louis Lagrange discovered the remaining two.

 In 1772, Lagrange published an "Essay on the three-body problem".
 In the first chapter he considered the general three-body problem.
 From that, in the second chapter, he demonstrated two special constant-pattern solutions, the collinear and the equilateral, for any three masses, with circular orbits.

 Lagrange points

-The five Lagrange points are labelled and defined as follows:
+The five Lagrange points are labeled and defined as follows: